huzecong/ghcc/README.md

    What we can do is: for each container we spawn, create a user that has the same GID as the host user, but with a distinct UID, and call `ulimit` for that user.
 This serves as a workaround for per-container limits.

+   Don't forget to `chmod g+w` for files that need to be accessed from host.